How exactly does enhanced CPC work?

 Is Enhanced CPC Good for Customers?

 For some newer businesses, though, the additional charge might be worth it.
-That’s because they’re acquiring customers who could generate a long-term revenue stream.
+That’s because they’re still acquiring customers who could generate a long-term revenue stream.

 Think about it.
 If professional photographers visit your site, buy your tripods, and order more of them from your company over their professional careers, was that worth the additional charge?

-Can Established Companies Benefit from Enhanced CPC?
+Your Business and Ehanced CPC: Can Established Companies Benefit from It?

 But what about established companies that are using online advertising to sell more products?
 Can they benefit from Enhanced CPC?

-In some cases, yes.
-The general consensus among digital strategists, though, is that it’s best to use manual bidding.
+But here’s a trade secret for you.
+The general consensus among digital strategists is that it’s best to use manual bidding.

 Why?
 One word: control.